Transportation in the Philippines

 The MRT Line 3, and EDSA Carousel alongside Epifanio de los Santos Avenue in 2024.

 Transportation in the Philippines covers the transportation methods within the archipelagic nation of over 7,600 islands.
 From a previously underdeveloped state of transportation, the government of the Philippines has been improving transportation through various direct infrastructure projects, and these include an increase in air, sea, road, and rail transportation and transport hubs.
+However, relative to the size of population and level of income, public transportation remains underdeveloped in the Philippines.

 Kalesa historicaly, was one of the main land transportation in the Philippines during the Spanish and American era.

 Jeepneys are a popular and iconic public utility vehicle; they have become a symbol of the Philippine culture.
 Another popular mode of public transportation in the country is the motorized tricycles, especially common in smaller urban and rural areas.
 The Philippines has four railway lines: Manila Light Rail Transit System Line 1 (LRT Line 1), LRT Line 2, MRT Line 3, and the PNR Metro Commuter Line operated by the Philippine National Railways.
 There are also steam engines found in the Visayas, mostly Negros island, which operate sugar mills such as Central Azucarera.
 Taxis and buses are also important modes of public transport in urban areas.

 The Philippines has 12 international airports and more than 20 major and minor domestic airports serving the country.
 Ninoy Aquino International Airport is the country's chief airport.